darinz/ML/14_rlhf/04_policy_optimization.md

 ### Entropy Regularization

 **Purpose**: Encourage exploration and prevent premature convergence

+**Intuitive Understanding:**
+Entropy regularization is like encouraging creativity.
+Without it, the model might become too conservative and only use a few safe responses.
+With it, the model explores more diverse options.

+**The Exploration-Exploitation Trade-off:**
+- **High entropy**: Model tries many different responses (exploration)
+- **Low entropy**: Model uses only the best-known responses (exploitation)
+- **Balanced**: Model explores enough to find better responses but exploits what it knows

 **Implementation:** See `code/policy_optimization.py` for entropy regularization:
 - Entropy computation and regularization